 Nishinomaru Sanju-yagura turret is the third and last venue of the 410th anniversary exhibitions.
-It is said to have been the tenshu castle tower of Nagahama.
-To enter, take off your shoes.in
+It is said to have been the tenshu castle tower of Odani Castle in Nagahama.
+To enter, take off your shoes.

 The first room has large panels explaining about other Japanese castles like Edo, Wakayama, Fukuoka, Yashimanoki, Iinoya, and Takamatsu which is Hikone’s sister castle since 1966.
 No English here.
 These panels will be displayed until July 9.
 From July 13 to Dec.
 10, this building will show scale models of Japanese castles.

 In the back room is a makeshift theater.
 Nishinomaru Sanju-yagura’s main highlight is a 10-min. fictional CG anime about the design and construction of Hikone Castle, centering on the architect, Yasozaemon.
 English subtitles provided, but not perfect.
 For example in the video, naiko (内湖) was translated as “Lake Naiko.”
 It’s not the name of any lake, it’s just a generic word for an attached lake on the fringe of Lake Biwa.